 AV Mazzega Spaghetti Chandelier

 Materials: 33 Murano purple crystal glass “spaghetti” parts.
-Chromed metal frame and parts made of iron and brass.
+Chromed metal (iron) wire frame.
+Some parts made of iron and brass.
 6 Bakelite sockets.

 Chain Length: 20 cm / 7.87”

 Electricity: 6 bulbs E14, 6 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used.
 Not a specific one preferred.